Harish Raghavendra: Career

 Having sung many classic hits for the major music directors, Harish is considered to be one of the leading professional singers in Tamil Music Industry.
 He has also judged many reality shows along with few other famous singers.
 Harish has also done a number of live concerts in various countries as well.
 Lately, he also grabbed a Diploma in Yoga in Krishnamacharya style.

-His words about Ilayaraja: "Illaiyaraja is a hard taskmaster and a perfectionist.
-It's really tough singing for him, because he does not let go till he gets the result he wants.
-It's like a training ground for any singer, and singing for him".